-The CarveWright machine comes equipped with two bits mounted in bit adapters.
-These are the 1/16" tip diameter tapered carving bit and a 1/8" straight cutting bit.
-Additional decorative bits (and bit adapters) are available through CarveWright.
+The CarveWright comes equipped with two bits mounted in bit adapters.
+These are the 1/16" tip diameter carving bit and a 1/8" cut-off bit.
+Additional bits and bit adapters, made to the CarveWright specifications, are available through the CarveWright web site.

-WARNING: Piloted bits can NOT be used in the machine machine even if the pilot bearings have been removed...
+WARNING: Piloted bits can NOT be used in the machine machine even if the pilot bearings have been removed..